LocalLinkInc/.github/profile/README.md

 He holds a **degree in Computer Science and Accounting** and is currently pursuing his **MBA** in the United States.
 His combination of financial insight and technical literacy drives LocalLink’s business sustainability and growth.

-**Key Strengths:** Startup finance, business modeling, operations, and strategic planning.
+**Key Strengths:** Startup finance, business modeling, full-stack development, operations, and strategic planning.

 ---